 If you are the freeholder, leaseholder or occupier of a property which has a Premises Licence, then you may notify us of that interest and we will advise you when an application is received in respect of these properties.

 If you’re a freeholder, leaseholder or occupier of a property which has a Premises Licence, tell us and we can inform you of new Premises Licence applications affecting these properties.
 You can apply online by visiting the GOV.uk website.

-To transfer a premises licence to you from the existing licence holder, you must apply to formally amend the licence.
+To transfer a premise licence to you from the existing licence holder, you must apply to formally amend the licence.
 You can do this using our online form.